cyberark/conjur/CONTRIBUTING.md

 Thanks for your interest in Conjur.
 If you'd like to help us (design, produce, QA, document, code) then you are welcome.
 All roles are vital! :pray:

+## Contribution Agreement

+Thanks for your interest in Conjur.
+Before contributing, please take a moment to read and sign our <a href="https://www.conjur.org/documents/CyberArk_Open_Source_Contributor_Agreement.pdf" download="conjur_contributor_agreement">Contributor Agreement</a>.
+This provides patent protection for all Conjur users and allows CyberArk to enforce its license terms.
+Please email a signed copy to <a href="oss@cyberark.com">oss@cyberark.com</a>.

 ## Pull Request Workflow

 1. Search the [open issues][waffle] in GitHub to find out what has been planned